 Getting Married in the Netherlands?
 Wedding Dates To Avoid

 Firstly, if you plan to get married on Kings day 27th April, it will be very difficult.
-Kings day along with Kings night is known as the biggest street party event of the year.
-The centre and canals are also jam-packed too.
+Kings day along with Kings Night is known as the biggest street party event of the year.
+The city centre and canals are also jam-packed too.
 So, arrange your marriage license well in advance at your local authority, in your country of residence.
 Afterwards synchronise the celebrant-led wedding with your venue.

 2. Good Friday celebrations

 In addition Good Friday celebrations bring many Dutch people to the heart of Amsterdam.
-Therefore, opt for a simple ceremony at the town hall (with 2 witnesses) before planning your wedding party.
+Therefore, opt for a simple ceremony at the town hall (with 2 witnesses) before planning your bilingual wedding party.
 Afterwards, plan a bigger congregation at a luxury hotel or on a canal boat of your choice.
 Visit the expatfair for some inspiring ideas.
 It is the largest event for internationals starting a new life in the Netherlands.